MyvinB/Algo-Learn/src/Company/Concepts/Questions.md

 Q) Can static method be overridden and ocerloaded? static method can be overloaded but not overridden
 Q) Explain thread lifecycle ?
 https://www.javatpoint.com/life-cycle-of-a-thread
+Q) What is flat map in java 8 ?
 Q) What is covariant return type in java https://www.tutorialspoint.com/Covariant-return-types-in-Java#:~:text=Covariant%20return%20type%20refers%20to,for%20non%2Dprimitive%20return%20types.